 And here’s what I won’t do:

 - Give you a bunch of pickup lines to memorize.

-- Tell you the exact formula for attracting the opposite sex (or same sex, if that is your preference).
+- Tell you the exact formula for attracting the opposite sex (or whichever sex is your preference).

 While memorized routines and flamboyant displays can grab someone’s attention, they won’t help you build an actual connection to them.
 To accomplish that, you need interpersonal skills — or what we refer to as social savvy.
 Once you learn these skills, you’ll be able to converse with ease and generate attraction just by being yourself.

 To be clear, the Social Savvy Sage curriculum isn’t just about learning how to talk to romantic interests.
 It’s about learning to be comfortable interacting with anyone.
 If you focus on your universal social savvy first, your natural attractiveness will grow and flourish.
 I speak from personal experience here.

 Here are the eight fundamental skills that we will work on at Social Savvy Sage:

 - You know the acceptable and unacceptable ways to behave in any given setting.